jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2n.md

-+++
+---
+title: "Bank Notes vs Promissory Notes"
+heading: "Chapter 2n of Book 2"
+date: 2020-01-15
+image: "/covers/wn.jpg"
-title=  "Bank Notes vs Promissory Notes" date=  2020-01-15 image=  "/covers/wn.jpg" description=  "The Increase in Bank Notes does not increase inflation" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2m" linkbtext=  "Chapter 2m" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2o" linkftext=  "Chapter 2o" heading=  "Chapter 2n" icon=  "/icons/smith.png"
+description: "The Increase in Bank Notes does not increase inflation"
-+++
+icon: "/icons/smith.png"
+---

 ## The Increase in Bank Notes does not increase inflation